TomShacham/shacks/README.md

       h22p is light on configuration options, instead you can implement HttpHandler and delegate
     + http client responses 4xx or 5xx are not exceptions unlike a lot of clients out there, we do not throw an exception so you do not need to try/catch requests
-    + type-safe routing uses h22pStream (a light wrapper around stream.Readable) to preserve type safety through streaming
+    + type-safe routing to preserve type safety
     +

 Questions:

     - do we like the h22p static for exposing the api
       - i dont like global leakage and it aids in discoverability, but a bit more verbose (h22p. = 5 more chars)
+    - can we generate open api spec from just types :S might need some other api around routing

 ## Todo

 - open api spec generation
 - multipart form data
-  - check works on other browsers - search internet for test suite to prove it works
   - test if content-type header or content-disposition header is supplied more than once ie is string[]
 - handle application/x-www-form-urlencoded
   - handle diff charsets like qs does